risteon/i3_config/README.md

 # i3_config

 Configuration files and install notes for the i3 window manager and additonal programs.
-For Ubuntu 16.04.
-Xenial.
+For Ubuntu 16.04. xenial.

 Install software
 ----------------
-  * feh
+  * (feh)
   * nitrogen
   * xbacklight
   * Screenshots: shutter